Senate of the Philippines: Legislative powers

-The Senate was modeled upon the United States Senate; the two chambers of Congress have roughly equal powers, and every bill or resolution that has to go through both houses needs the consent of both chambers before being passed for the president's signature.
+The Philippine Senate was modeled upon the United States Senate; the two chambers of Congress have roughly equal powers, and every bill or resolution that has to go through both houses needs the consent of both chambers before being passed for the President of the Philippines's signature.
 Once a bill is defeated in the Senate, it is lost.
 Once a bill is approved by the Senate on third reading, the bill is passed to the House of Representatives, unless an identical bill has also been passed by the lower house.
-When a counterpart bill in the lower house is different from the one passed by the Senate, either a bicameral conference committee is created consisting of members from both chambers of Congress to reconcile the differences, or either chamber may instead approve the other chamber's version.
+When a counterpart bill in the lower house is different from the one passed by the Senate, either a bicameral conference committee is created consisting of members from both chambers of Congress to reconcile the differences, or either chamber may instead approve the other chamber's version to expedite passage.
+Aside from a few special cases of origination (discussed below), the Senate's legislative power is essentially equal to that of the lower house, unlike in some parliamentary systems where an upper chamber may have limited veto power.
+In early 2025, the Senate approved multiple priority bills aimed at improving governance, economic performance, environmental protection, and digital service delivery.
+One of these measures is the E-Governance Act, which seeks to enhance public service delivery through secure and efficient digital platforms.